Thinkmill/monorepo/README.md

 This requires manual fixing as automatically fixing this may lead to valid but incorrect package names.

 ##### One scope for the monorepo, all packages are scoped

 > NOTE: These restrictions are not enforced

-To make publishing easier, it is useful if every package in a monorepo exists under a single scope.
-We strongly recommend picking a scope name to use for all your packages.
-If you have unscoped packages, or multiple scopes, you introduce a risk that someone who is publishing may not have all necessary publish permissions, leading to failed publishes.
-The only exceptions you should make to this is if a different tool requires a specific naming pattern, such as `yarn create` and `npm init` requiring unscoped packages for their create functions.
+All packages in a monorepo should be owned by a single npm org that has publish rights.
+We recommend that there is only ever one scope to make enforcing this easier.
+If you add a new unscoped package, you should make sure you add it to the org on npm as well.

 ###### How it's fixed